lt101/react-chat-app/README.md

 The application is made for a local environnement (see Client and Server sections) and has no data persistance.

 ## How To Use
+Before running the application, run the `npm ci` script in the terminal in the project directory to install necessary dependencies.

 To run the client, run the `npm start` script in the terminal in the project directory.
 The client will run on **http://localhost:3000/**

 To run the server, run the `npm run dev` script in the terminal in the